• Chapter 13

 cooperate in this way is what we study as the art of

-The art of arranging each voice of a chord so that it moves gracefully from one chord to the next.
+voice-leading Voice-leading The art of arranging each voice of a chord so that it moves gracefully from one chord to the next.
 Different eras and musical styles call for different voice-leading “rules.”
-Composers of the common practice period followed certain voice-leading principles that determine the resolution of dissonance, the relative motion of voices, and an economy of motion.
+Composers of the common practice period followed certain voice-leading principles that determine the resolution of dissonance, the relative motion of voices, and an economy of motion. or counterpoint Counterpoint The art of combining two or more melodic lines so

 that they harmonize with each other without losing their melodic or rhythmic independence.
 The term, counterpoint, comes from the Latin punctus contra punctum, meaning “point (note) against point.”